 Fees and Tuition

 Personal analysis and clinical supervision are paid for privately at the rate agreed upon by both parties.
-Tuition for the didactic portion of the program is $2500. per year and includes membership with IPSO, the WBCPS, and a full subscription to the PEP Web.
-Partial financial aid in the form of interest free student loans are available through the CIP and the IPA.
-Subsequent years (following the didactic seminars) require an annual registration fee of $250. to cover subscriptions, memberships and administration costs until graduation.
+Tuition for the didactic portion of the program is $2500. annually and $250. annually post-didactic until graduation and includes membership with IPSO, WCPSI, and a full subscription to the PEP Web.
+Partial financial aid in the form of interest free student loans is available through the CIP and the IPA.

 Application Deadline and Process